 - a) Explain the doctrine of capital maintenance and capital reduction.
-[2] - b) Examine the effect of issuing shares at either a discount, or at a premium.
-[2] - c) Explain the rules governing the distribution of dividends in both private and public companies.^[2]
+[2] - b) Explain the nature of treasury shares.
+[2] - c) Examine the effect of issuing shares at either a discount, or at a premium.
+[2] - d) Explain the rules governing the distribution of dividends in both private and public companies.
+[2]